ajwdewit/pcse/doc/reference_guide.rst

 name of the variables.
 The main difference between a rates and a states class is that the states class requires you to provide the initial value of the state as a keyword parameter in the call.
-Failing to provide the initial value will lead to an exception being raise.
+Failing to provide the initial value will lead to an exception being raised.

 Instances of objects containing rate and state variables are read-only by default.
 In order to change the value of a rate or state, the instance must be unlocked.
 For this purpose